jbdrvl/cryptography/feistel-cipher/README.md

-# FIESTEL CIPHER
+# FEISTEL CIPHER
-The Fiestel Cipher is a block cipher, and represents the main building block of other algorithms such as DES. <br/>
+The Feistel Cipher is a block cipher, and represents the main building block of other algorithms such as DES. <br/>

 ## THEORY